30 August 2013

 Valeska Gert

 Jewish cabaret artist Valeska Gert (1892-1978) became famous in Berlin with her radical modern dances.
-With her dark, aquiline features. she was also active as an artists' model and appeared in several classics of the Weimar Cinema.
+With her dark, aquiline feature, she was also active as an artists' model and appeared in several classics of the Weimar Cinema.
 After a comeback in Fellini’s Giulietta degli spiriti/Juliet of the Spirits (1965), Gert worked with the film makers of the New German Cinema of the 1970s.

 Valeska Gert